 With an annual fee of just $69, the Southwest Rapid Rewards Plus is the least expensive card in the lineup.
-However, new applicants can still earn 40,000 bonus points after spending just $1,000 on the card within three months of account opening.
-And, crucially, those 40,000 points count toward the 125,000 you need to earn in a calendar year to receive Southwest’s incredible Companion Pass.
+New applicants can earn 50,000 points after you spend $1,000 on purchases in the first three months.
+And crucially, all points earned count toward Southwest’s incredible Companion Pass.

-Your ongoing rewards rate will be 2X points on Southwest purchases and hotel and car rental partners.
-You earn 1 point per dollar spent elsewhere, and you’ll receive 3,000 bonus points, worth approximately $40 toward airfare on Southwest, each year on the anniversary of when your account was opened.
+Your ongoing rewards rate will include: 2X points on Southwest purchases; 2X points on local transit and commuting (including rideshare); and 2X points on internet, cable, phone services and select streaming services.
+You’ll also earn 3,000 bonus points each year on the anniversary of when your account was opened.

-This card makes sense for those who want to easily earn 40,000 bonus points (after spending $1,000 in the first three months).
-But this card stands out from the other Rapid Rewards cards by only charging a $69 annual fee, while all other Rapid Rewards cards have fees of $99 or more.
+This card stands out from the other Rapid Rewards cards in that it only charges a $69 annual fee, while all other Rapid Rewards cards have fees of $99 or more.
 The other thing that’s different about this card is that it has a 3% foreign transaction fee imposed on all charges processed outside the United States.
 If you plan on a lot of international travel, this isn’t the best card to use when you leave the country.

 The Premier version of the Rapid Rewards card is very similar to the Plus version.
 At $99, the annual fee is $30 more than the Plus card, but you get 6,000 bonus points each year on your cardmember anniversary.
 This is twice as much as the Plus card and easily worth the extra $30 in cost.
 The other difference is that the Premier card has no foreign transaction fees, so there’s no additional cost to using it on your next trip outside the U.S.